Understanding Liability When a Pedestrian Hit by a Car in New York City Suffers Serious Injury

 One of the most serious types of motor vehicle accidents is when a pedestrian hit by a car in New York City.
 Not only a car, but also a truck, motorcycle, bus, sanitation vehicle, emergency vehicle, or any other vehicle on the roadway.
 This is because pedestrians are vulnerable in that they do not have any protections such as a seat belt, airbag, side curtain, or even just the walls of a vehicle around them.
 And unlike bicyclists and motorcyclists, pedestrians also do not have any helmets to protect them.
 This is why our pedestrians hit by a car in New York City could suffer catastrophic personal injury including wrongful death.

 A pedestrian knockdown is not a simple or normal type of claim that a person may have.
-This is why victims and their families need to hire an experienced New York City personal injury lawyer such as those at Cohen and Cohen Law Group, P.C.
+This is why victims and their families need to hire an experienced Queens pedestrian accident lawyer such as those at Cohen and Cohen Law Group, P.C.
 Our compassionate and knowledgeable law firm has handled catastrophic personal injury cases in Queens, Bronx, Staten Island, Brooklyn, Manhattan, Long Island, and elsewhere throughout New York.
 If you or a loved one were seriously injured in a catastrophic pedestrian knockdown, or if a loved one was wrongfully killed in a pedestrian knockdown case, call for a FREE consultation to learn what rights to compensation you may have under New York law.

 Liability for Pedestrian Hit by a Car in New York City Cases